-As of December 31, 2021, the Company has reserved the following ordinary shares for future issuance:
+As of December 31, 2022, the Company has reserved the following ordinary shares for future issuance:

-Exercise of stock options 3,186,818
+Exercise of stock options 4,884,720

-Shares available for future stock incentive plan awards 2,127,920
+Shares available for future stock incentive plan awards 1,670,268

-Total 5,314,738
+Total 6,554,988

-13. Deferred shares
+14. Deferred shares

 All deferred shares rank pari passu as a single class.
-The deferred shares do not have rights to dividends or to participate in profits on a return of assets on liquidation, the deferred shares confer on the holders thereof an entitlement to receive out of the assets of the Company available for distribution amongst the shareholders (subject to the rights of any new class of shares with preferred rights) the amount credited as paid up on the deferred shares held by them respectively after (but only after) payment shall have been made to the holders of the ordinary shares of the amounts paid up or credited as paid up on such shares and the sum of £1,000 thousand (\$1,373 thousand) in respect of each ordinary share held by them respectively.
+The deferred shares do not have rights to dividends or to participate in profits on a return of assets on liquidation, the deferred shares confer on the holders thereof an entitlement to receive out of the assets of the Company available for distribution amongst the shareholders (subject to the rights of any new class of shares with preferred rights) the amount credited as paid up on the deferred shares held by them respectively after (but only after) payment shall have been made to the holders of the ordinary shares of the amounts paid up or credited as paid up on such shares and the sum of £1.0 million (\$1.4 million) in respect of each ordinary share held by them respectively.
 The deferred shares shall confer on the holders thereof no further right to participate in the assets of the Company.

-14. Share-Based Compensation
+15. Share-Based Compensation

 On April 8, 2021, the Board of the Company adopted the Vaccitech plc Share Award Plan 2021 ("the Plan") and the Vaccitech plc Non-Employee Sub-Plan which is a sub-plan of the Plan.
-Under the terms of the Plan, the Board is permitted to grant awards to employees as restricted share units, options, share appreciation rights, restricted shares.
+Under the terms of the Plan, the Board is permitted to grant awards to employees as restricted share units, options, share appreciation rights and restricted shares.
 The aggregate number of shares initially available for issuance under the Plan and the Vaccitech plc Non-Employee Sub-Plan cannot exceed 3,675,680 ordinary shares (the "Initial Limit").
-Beginning calendar year 2022, the total number of ordinary shares available for issuance under the Plan shall be increased on January 1 of each year in an amount equal to the lesser of (i) 4% of the Company's issued and outstanding ordinary shares (which 4% limit shall be measured as of January 1 of such year) and (ii) such number of ordinary shares as determined by the Board in its discretion (the "Annual Increase").
+Beginning calendar year 2022, the total number of ordinary shares available for issuance under the Plan shall be increased on January 1 of each year in an amount equal to the lesser of (i) 4% of the Company's issued and outstanding ordinary shares (which 4% limit shall be measured as of January 1 of such year) and (ii) such number of ordinary shares as determined by the Compensation Committee of the Board in its discretion (the "Annual Increase").
 The awards generally vest based on the grantee's continued service with the Company during a specified period following grant as determined by the Board and generally expire ten years from the grant date.
-Option awards generally vest over one to four years, but vesting conditions can vary at the discretion of the Company's Board.
-As of December 31, 2021, 2,127,920 ordinary shares are available for future grants.
+Option awards generally vest over three years, but vesting conditions can vary at the discretion of the Company's Board.
+As of December 31, 2022 and 2021, 1,670,268 and 2,127,920 ordinary shares are available for future grants, respectively.

-In 2018, the Company's board of directors adopted the Enterprise Management Incentive Share Option Scheme the "EMI Plan") which provided for the grant of incentive stock options and nonqualified stock options to non-director employees of the Company.
+In 2018, the Company's board of directors adopted the Enterprise Management Incentive Share Option Scheme (the "EMI Plan") which provided for the grant of incentive stock options and nonqualified stock options to non-director employees of the Company.
 The Company also has a nonqualified stock option plan for officers and directors.
 The awards generally vest based on the grantee's continued service with the Company during a specified period following grant as determined by the board of directors and generally expire ten years from the grant date.
-Option awards generally vest over four years, but vesting conditions can vary at the discretion of the Company's board of directors.
+Option awards generally vest over one to three years, but vesting conditions can vary at the discretion of the Company's board of directors.
 A total of 3,530,634 ordinary shares were reserved for issuance in accordance with the provisions of the EMI Plan and restricted stock unit ("RSUs") plan.
 Upon adoption of the Plan, no further awards are to be made under the EMI Plan.